gonzaarcr/Fildem/README.md

 ```
 gtk3 bamf linkeybinder3 python python-gobject python-dbus
 ```

+You can also bring a HUD menu with Alt + Space.

 This is a prototype, as I don’t know if people will like or how much it will last until devs nuke it, so fell free to let me know your opinion.